MoonHyeJung/moonhyejung.github.io/_posts/2022-01-01-papers-researches.markdown

 - 2015 Study on Data Sovereignty of Internet Contents.
 Crisisonomy 11(3) :85∼103.
 - 2015 The Change of Lottery Policy in Korea: Focusing on Policy Agenda Setting.
 The Third Asia Pacific Conference on Gambling & Commercial Gaming Research and Summit on Lottery Development.
 BeiJing, China.
 - 2014 IT Policy of e-Government about ITSM of NCIA, Korea.
 Seoul Administration   and Public Policy Association, Autome Conference.
-- 2014 Trend of Studies Gambling & Lotteries using Big Data Analysis, 201408 GRL Conference, Macao, China.
+- 2014 Trend of Studies Gambling & Lotteries using Big Data Analysis, GRL Conference, Macao, China.
 - 2014 Policy Design based on Risk at Big Data Era: Case Study of Privacy Invasion in South Korea, ASE/IEEE International Conference on Big Data.
 Alaska, USA.
 - 2014 A Study on the World Lottery Trend and Development Strategy of Lottery in Korea.
 Korea Society of Strategic Management Spring Conference.
-- 2013 Development Strategy of Lottery in Korea, Lottery Commission.
-- 2013 Big Data and Policy design for Data Sovereignty: A Case Study on Copyright and CCL in South Korea, 2013 ASE/IEEE International Conference on Big Data.
+- 2013 Development Strategy of Lottery in Korea, Lottery CommissionBig Data and Policy design for Data Sovereignty: A Case Study on Copyright and CCL in South Korea, 2013 ASE/IEEE International Conference on Big Data.
 Washington D.C., USA.
 - 2013 Policy  Design  about  Big  Data  Concept  and  Data  sovereignty.
 Korea Information Processing Society, Spring Conference.
 - 2013 The Change of Lottery Policy in Korea: Focusing on Policy Agenda Setting.
 Doctoral  thesis, Department of Public Policy Graduate School of Public Policy and Information Technology Seoul National University of Science and Technology.
 - 2012 Risk based policy at big data era: Case  study  of  privacy  invasion.
 Informatization  Policy, 19(4): 63-82.